 3. You have a record that shows you have previously violated the Korean law.

-This applies for those who worked illegally in Korea, and to those who stayed here after their visa has expired.
+This applies to those who worked illegally in Korea, and to those who stayed here after their visa has expired.

 5. You failed to qualify to the visa category that you have applied for.

-There are more than 10 categories of Korean visa.
+There are more than 10 categories of Korean visas.
 Make sure to choose the category that is appropriate for you.